 If you don’t know how to do any of the items listed above, you can hire a pro to prepare those things for you at the outset.
 A good place to begin is by getting a production consultation from a professional producer.

 2. Provide good reference material

 Having an idea of how you want your track to ultimately sound is an important starting place.
+It can also help you define what online musicians you may or MAY NOT want to work with.
 You don’t have to be technical to know what you like.
 I recommend you create a playlist of songs that capture a sound and feeling close to what you hope to capture.
 That playlist is going to reveal some really important things, the first of which is the instrumentation.
 Nothing is going to shape the sound of your production as dramatically as the choice of instrumentation.
 For instance, if you’re going for a rootsy Americana vibe, acoustic instruments with an intimate feel are likely going to be a big part of the sound.
 If you’re aiming for a funk/R&B thing, you might want horns, synths, and backing vocalists.
 Of course, the range of styles and possibilities is vast.
 If you have a production playlist of 8-10 songs, you’re going to find a common thread with respect to instrumentation.

 3. Establish clear communication and terms

 Establishing clear terms is important as well.
-Before booking you need to clarify:
+Before booking a musician you need to clarify:

 - Total cost for the service